-There is only one way for the devices to enter the SLEEP0 Mode and that is to execute the "HALT" instruction in the application program with the IDLEN bit in the SMOD register equal to "0" and the WDT and LVD both off.
+There is only one way for the devices to enter the SLEEP0 Mode and that is to execute the "HALT" instruction in the application program with the IDLEN bit in SMOD register equal to "0" and the WDT and LVD both off.
 When this instruction is executed under the conditions described above, the following will occur:

-- The system clock, WDT clock and Time Base clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and stopped no matter if the WDT clock source orginates from the LXT or LIRC oscillator. - · The I/O ports will maintain their present conditions. - In the status register, the Power Down flag PDF will be set, and WDT timeout flag TO will be cleared.
+- The system clock, WDT clock and Time Base clock will be stopped and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and stopped. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared.